 10 Things to Know About Fine Dining Restaurants

-The Attention to Small Details
+Attention to Small Details

-The Servers Are Exceptionally Skilled
+The Servers Are Exceptional

-The Guest Experience Is Paramount
+Guest Experience Is Paramount

 Prix Fixe Menus Are Commonplace

-A prix fixe or set menu is one that can change on a daily or weekly basis.
-It is often four to 10 courses.
-There will usually be two options, one that includes meat and fish, and one vegetarian.
-This is a great benefit, because a smaller rotating menu allows the restaurant to buy local, seasonal goods when they are at their peak of freshness.
-Usually, the chef or sous chef purchases these items, considering the season and their own creativity when designing menus.
-It is also much easier for a restaurant to calculate bills per diner if all the menus are the same.
+A prix fixe or set menu is one that can change daily or weekly and range from two to 10 courses.
+There are no à la carte options, but there will typically be limited substitutions available for guests with dietary restrictions.
+This smaller rotating menu allows the restaurant to buy local, seasonal goods at peak freshness.
+Usually, the chef or sous chef purchases these items, considering the season and applying their creativity when designing menus.
+In more famous restaurants, there might be a supplementary menu for ordering their signature dishes if that is all you want to try.

 Reservations Are Usually Required

-Social Media Is Used with Precision
+Social Media Is Used With Precision

 Top-Shelf Wine and Spirits Are a Major Focus

-Streamlined Restaurants Reward Investors
+High-End Restaurants Reward Investors